Apple Pay For Business: Everything Merchants Need To Know

 Enhanced customer experience

 The above benefits (a more secure and faster checkout) enhance the customer experience.
-You’re also giving customers more payment flexibility, which can lead to increased customer loyalty and satisfaction.
+But you’re also giving customers more payment flexibility, which can lead to increased customer loyalty and satisfaction.

 Additionally, the touchless nature of Apple Pay transactions is especially appealing in today’s health-conscious environment because it’s a hygienic alternative to touch-heavy methods like cash and card payments.